-When Sales hears the term “Strategic Marketing,” they think that means helping them sell more to what they know they can sell, focusing on the obvious, proven strengths and strong markets.
+When Sales hears the term “Strategic Marketing,” they think that means helping them sell more of what they already know they can sell, focusing on the obvious, proven strengths and strong markets.
 They think of you helping them find more opportunities that are invisible today.

-Alas, sales seems to be locked into their past glory (where they win comfortably), are hesitant to venture outside their comfort zone.
+Alas, sales seems to be locked into their past glory (where they win comfortably with minimal work), and are hesitant to venture outside their comfort zone.
 Add to that their time horizon of no more than 4 months, and they can’t help but think small.

 If this sounds like tactical marketing, give yourself a brownie point.

 Engineering takes a different view.
 They think Strategic Marketing is them developing a “cool” product, and then finding a market for it.
-However they neglect the whole up front research of the market, the problem, and the definition of a solution (A.K.A the “Product“), but jumps to the “we built this, now sell it”.
+However they neglect the whole up front research of the market, the problem, and the definition of a solution (A.K.A the "Product"), but jumps straight to the “we built this, now sell it” modus operandi.

 Often a marketing person is brought in a few months before a product is ready, and is told to find a segment or market to target.
-Or worse, they are brought in 6 months post launch, when sales are far below expectations.
+Or worse, they are brought in 6 months post launch, when sales are far below expectations - duh.